kubernetes-sigs/gateway-api/geps/gep-4488/index.md

    - Network policies can restrict egress traffic regardless of Backend configuration (forcing DNS resolution to happen at the gateway only)

 3. **Practical Effectiveness**
-   - Trivial for attackers to register FQDNs that resolve to internal addresses
+   - Trivial for attackers to register DNS records that resolve to internal addresses
      - Because of this, implementations implementing `Backend` MUST add either TLS or JWT validation on sensitive localhost endpoints to prevent confused deputy attacks
    - Restrictive validation would break legitimate external integrations
    - Security focus should be on network-level controls, not resource-level validation
-   - No initial support for wildcard FQDNs to limit attack surface and the need for Dynamic Forward Proxy support from implementations
+   - No initial support for wildcard hostnames to limit attack surface and the need for Dynamic Forward Proxy support from implementations
      - Future proposals to add this functionality should include a comprehensive DNS trust specification and threat model.
    - Implementations may also be able to implement data-plane/proxy-level protections for common attack vectors
    - NOTE: This may be a decision we revisit in the future based on user feedback